opennode/waldur-core/docs/api/billing.rst

 -------------------------

 In order to create new payment, run POST against **/api/payments/** as an authenticated user.
 Request should contain the following fields: amount, customer.
-Exampler request:
+Example request:

 .. code-block:: javascript